cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 ```
 docker-compose up -d --no-build
 ```
-Images for the two containers are pulled from the Cambridge CARES container registry on GitHub and CMCL Docker image registry, respectively.
+Images for the two containers are pulled from the Cambridge CARES container registry on GitHub and CMCL Docker image registry.
 Note: Credentials are required to pull from the CMCL registry.

 ### Uploading routing information to the dev stack
-To upload routing information.

 Populate the routing.json file in access-agent-dev-stack directory with the routing information you want to upload.
 You need to provide a "label", "queryEndpoint" and "updateEndpoint" for each store/namespace.
 (The routing.json template contains two examples.)
-Next, run the script uploadRouting.sh (in Linux or WSL).
+Then, run the script uploadRouting.sh (in Linux or WSL).
 ```
 bash ./uploadRouting.sh
 ```